josuenadal/wp_utils/README.md

 ![Quick Paster Example](./quickpasterexample.png "Quick Paster Example")

+## Quick Paster

+Build process is simple.
+Make sure you have web-ext installed and run "web-ext build" in the repo directory.

 ### To do

 Think i might do most of the logic in JQuery since it might be simpler.
-And I also am thinking of doing a build process for releases.
 Works great so far.